BOUTAYEBAnasse/Opt-SAR-DINO/README.md

 ---
 ## 📁 Repository Structure

 The proposed notebooks contain implementations of each model, our own (OPT-SAR DINO) and the other object detectors used for benchmarking.
-We present one notebook for each model and dataset, 12 in all
+We present one notebook for each model and dataset, 12 in all.
 ---
 ## 🛠️ Data to be used